bazelbuild/bazel/site/en/release/index.md

     *   If new release blockers are identified, go back to the last step and create a new release candidate after resolving all the issues.
-    *   New features are not allowed to be added to the release branch after the first release candidate is created.
+    *   New features are not allowed to be added to the release branch after the first release candidate is created; cherry-picks are limited to critical fixes only.
+If a cherry-pick is needed, the requester must answer the following questions: Why is this change critical, and what benefits does it provide?
+What is the likelihood of this change introducing a regression?
 1. Push the release candidate as the official release if no further release blockers are found
     *   For patch releases, push the release at least two business days after